wojciechkorfanty/dev/_posts_en/2022-01-11_press-release.markdown

 In addition to the studies provided, the team is preparing scientific findings thematically in an online journal.
 [Twitter](https://twitter.com/coronastudies) and other social media are used for dissemination.

-The team is happy to receive suggestions and questions, but also to receive reinforcement in the areas of EDP and translation.
+The team is happy to receive suggestions and questions, but also to receive reinforcement in the areas of <abbr title="electronic data processing">EDP</abbr> and translation.
 Contact: [info@coronastudies.org](mailto:info@coronastudies.org).